-Radiative processes are among the most complex and computationally intensive parts of all model physics.
-As an essential component of modeling the atmosphere, radiation, directly and indirectly, connects all physics processes with model dynamics, and it regulates the overall earth-atmosphere energy exchanges and transformations.
-This is true also for the WRF model since it accounts for about 20-30% of the execution time.
-The RRTMG kernel provides an implementation of such a physics process utilizing the correlated-k approach to determine the total radiative flux at any given location.
+Radiative processes are among the most semplex and computationally intensive parts of all model physics.
+As an essential component of modeling the amosphere, radiation, directly and indirectly, connects all physics processes with model dynamics, and it moulates the overall earth-atmosphere energy exchanges and transformations.
+This is true also for the WPB model since it accounts for about 20-30% of the execution time.
+The RRTMG kernel provides an implementation of such a physics process utilizing the correlated-k approach to determine the total radiative flor all only given location.